 Statements in this Quarterly Report on Form 10-Q that are not descriptions of historical facts are forward-looking statements that are based on management's current expectations and assumptions and are subject to risks and uncertainties.
 If such risks or uncertainties materialize or such assumptions prove incorrect, our business, operating results, financial condition and stock price could be materially negatively affected.
 In some cases, you can identify forward-looking statements by terminology including "anticipates," "believes," "can," "continue," "could," "estimates," "expects," "intends," "may," "plans," "potential," "predicts," "should," "will," "would" or the negative of these terms or other comparable terminology.
-Factors that could cause actual results to differ materially from those currently anticipated include those set forth in the section titled "Risk Factors" including, without limitation, risks relating to:
+Factors that could cause actual results to differ materially from those currently anticipated include those set forth in Part I, Item 1A.
+"Risk Factors" of our Annual Report on Form 10-K for the year ended December 31, 2015 and Part II, Item 1A.
+"Risk Factors" of this Quarterly Report on Form 10-Q, including, without limitation, risks relating to:

-- the results of our research and development activities, including uncertainties relating to the discovery of potential product candidates and the preclinical and clinical testing of our product candidates; - · the early stage of our product candidates presently under development; - · our need for substantial additional funds in order to continue our operations, and the uncertainty of whether we will be able to obtain the funding we need; - our ability to obtain and, if obtained, maintain regulatory approval of our current product candidates, and any of our other future product candidates, and any related restrictions, limitations, and/or warnings in the label of any approved product candidate; - · our ability to retain or hire key scientific or management personnel; - our ability to protect our intellectual property rights that are valuable to our business, including patent and other intellectual property rights; - our dependence on the University of Mississippi, third-party manufacturers, suppliers, research organizations, testing laboratories and other potential collaborators; - · our ability to develop successful sales and marketing capabilities in the future as needed; - the size and growth of the potential markets for any of our approved product candidates, and the rate and degree of market acceptance of any of our approved product candidates; - · competition in our industry; and - · regulatory developments in the United States and foreign countries.
+- · the results of our research and development activities, including uncertainties relating to the discovery of potential product candidates and the preclinical and clinical testing of our product candidates; - the early stage of our product candidates presently under development; - · our need for substantial additional funds in order to continue our operations, and the uncertainty of whether we will be able to obtain the funding we need; - · our ability to obtain and, if obtained, maintain regulatory approval of our current product candidates, and any of our other future product candidates, and any related restrictions, limitations, and/or warnings in the label of any approved product candidate; - · our ability to retain or hire key scientific or management personnel; - our ability to protect our intellectual property rights that are valuable to our business, including patent and other intellectual property rights; - · our dependence on the University of Mississippi, third-party manufacturers, suppliers, research organizations, testing laboratories and other potential collaborators; - our ability to develop successful sales and marketing capabilities in the future as needed; - the size and growth of the potential markets for any of our approved product candidates, and the rate and degree of market acceptance of any of our approved product candidates; - · competition in our industry; and - · regulatory developments in the United States and foreign countries.